-The department of Languages & Literatures (French) welcomes Amin Erfan (Doctoral Lecturer of French) as a faculty member.
+The department of Languages & Literatures (French) welcomes Amin Erfan (Lecturer) as a faculty member.
 Erfani received his BA in French and Comparative Literature and his Master in French from Stony Brook University (SUNY).
 He subsequently received a PhD in French with certificates in Comparative Literature and Psychoanalytic Studies from Emory University.
 He has initiated a series of productions of contemporary French plays with his original English translations, particularly from works by Bernard-Marie Koltès, and Valère Novarina.

 New to the Department of African & African American Studies, is Dr. Mary Phillips (Assistant Professor), who received her B.S in Health Studies at Michigan State University, her M.A in African and African American Studies at The Ohio State Universit, and her Ph.D. in African and African-American Studies at Michigan State University.
 Her research looks at the intersections of black power and black feminist theories through the lens of the Black Panther Party.